Black-box Dataset Ownership Verification via Backdoor Watermarking: Experiments

 \subsection{Main Results on Graph Recognition}

-\textbf{Dataset and GNN Selection. } In this section, we conduct experiments on COLLAB \cite{yanardag2015deep} and REDDIT-MULTI-5K \cite{yanardag2015deep} with GIN \cite{xu2019powerful} and GraphSAGE \cite{hamilton2017inductive}.
+\textbf{Dataset and GNN Selection.} In this section, we conduct experiments on COLLAB \cite{yanardag2015deep} and REDDIT-MULTI-5K \cite{yanardag2015deep} with GIN \cite{xu2019powerful} and GraphSAGE \cite{hamilton2017inductive}.
 Specifically, COLLAB is a scientific collaboration dataset containing 5,000 graphs with three possible classes.
 In this dataset, each graph indicates the ego network of a researcher, where the researchers are nodes and an edge indicates collaboration between two people; REDDIT-MULTI-5K is a relational dataset extracted from Reddit\footnote{Reddit is a popular content-aggregation website: \url{https://www.reddit.com}.}, which contains 5,000 graphs with five classes.
 Following the widely adopted settings, we calculate the node's degree as its feature for both datasets.

-\textbf{Settings for Dataset Watermarking. } In these experiments, we use graph backdoor attacks (GBA) \cite{xi2021graph,zhang2021backdoor} for dataset watermarking with poisoning rate $\gamma=0.1$.
+\textbf{Settings for Dataset Watermarking.} In these experiments, we use graph backdoor attacks (GBA) \cite{xi2021graph,zhang2021backdoor} for dataset watermarking with poisoning rate $\gamma=0.1$.
 In GBA, the adversaries adopt sub-graphs as the trigger patterns, which will be connected to the node of some selected benign graphs.
 Specifically, we consider two types of GBA, including \textbf{1)} GBA with sub-graph injection on the node having minimal degree (dubbed as 'GBA-Minimal') and \textbf{2)} GBA with sub-graph injection on the random node (dubbed as 'GBA-Random').
 On both datasets, we adopt the complete sub-graphs as trigger patterns.
 Specifically, on the COLLAB dataset, we adopt the ones with degree $D=14$ and $D=15$, respectively; We exploit the ones with degree $D=97$ and $D=98$ on the REDDIT-MULTI-5K dataset.
 The target label $y_t$ is set as the first class ($i.e.$, $y_t=1$ for both datasets).
 The illustration of generated poisoned samples is shown in Figure \ref{fig:examples_GNN}.

-\textbf{Settings for Dataset Verification. } In particular, we select samples only from the last class ($i.e.$, `2' on COLLAB and `5' on REDDIT-MULTI-5K) for dataset verification.
-Besides, we adopt the complete sub-graph with half degrees ($i.e.$, $D=7$ on the COLLAB dataset and $D=48$ on the REDDIT-MULTI-5K dataset, respectively) as the trigger pattern used in the `Trigger Independent' scenarios.
+\textbf{Settings for Dataset Verification.} In particular, we select samples only from the last class ($i.e.$, `2' on COLLAB and `5' on REDDIT-MULTI-5K) for dataset verification.
+Besides, we adopt the complete sub-graph with half degrees ($i.e.$, $D=7$ on COLLAB and $D=48$ on REDDIT-MULTI-5K) as the trigger pattern used in the `Trigger Independent' scenarios.
 All other settings are the same as those used in Section \ref{sec:image_results}.